byronsharman/byronsharman.com/src/lib/assets/markdown/blogs/use-your-boredom.md

+---
+title: Use Your Boredom
+published: true
+date: 1738871741
+description: It's there for a reason.
+---
 When was the last time you were bored?

 It may take a while to name the exact moment because we design our lives to